 - 1. Pay the annual certification fee. - 2.
 Satisfy annual educational requirements on an alternating basis of Year A and Year B: - a.
-Year A: Attend at least one ACBN-approved educational seminar to earn a minimum of 12 CE credits - b.
+Year A: Attend at least one ACBN-approved educational seminar to earn a minimum of 12 CE credits

+- b.
 Year B: Complete at least one of the following activities that demonstrates maintaining continuing competence in clinical nutrition: - i.
 Teach clinical nutrition at an accredited college, university, or other institution for a minimum of 12 credit hours.
 Typical courses are considered three (3) credit hours each, and so the requirement is met by teaching four (4) clinical nutrition courses (generally).
 If the certificant earns partial credit for this activity, the remainder can be made up by attending a nutritional seminar for the required number of credit hours (activity iv); - ii.
-Submit a paper on nutrition for publication with a minimum of 10 references eligible for review by a 5-person Editorial Review Board for accuracy, correct terminology, and quality writing.
-If approved the paper is submitted for publication in an approved nutritional journal such as those listed in the initial eligibility requirements.
-If not approved, the paper is returned to the author for revision; - iii.
-Submit at least two case studies with accurate content and proper referencing for review by the Editorial Review Board; or, - iv.
-Attend a nutrition seminar sponsored by an accredited college, university or other institution or an institution with a reciprocal agreement with an accredited university for 12 credit hours.
-This seminar is not required to be ACBN-approved. - 3.
+Submit proof of publication or proof of acceptance for publication of a clinical nutrition article in a Board approved peer reviewed journal.
+Board approved peer-reviewed journals include, but are not limited to: Nutritional Perspectives, Journal of Nutrition, JMPT, American Journal of Clinical Nutrition, Journal of Chiropractic Medicine, Nutrition Reviews, etc. - iii.
+Submit proof of publication or acceptance of publication for two clinical nutrition case studies in a Board approved peer reviewed journal.
+Board approved peer-reviewed journals include, but are not limited to: Nutritional Perspectives, Journal of Nutrition, JMPT, American Journal of Clinical Nutrition, Journal of Chiropractic Medicine, Nutrition Reviews, etc. - iv.
+Attend an ACBN approved or recognized nutrition seminar for 12 credit hours.
+The reviewed and approved seminars for Year A and Year B are included in the Members Only section of the website under Recertification.
+These seminars have applied to the ACBN and been reviewed & approved, only seminars on the lists will be accepted. - 3.
 Hold a professional healthcare doctorate in good standing and with no disciplinary actions.